 The first-click test helps consider each possible user’s action and makes it entirely simple and comfortable.

 The first-click test includes a straightforward methodology to determine if the customer does simple actions to reach the goal.
 Primarily, the user receives a task and a question.
 Then, he gets a screenshot of an interface where he should make an action.
 The location of the click and the time spent on it is recorded with the specific tools.

 Plerdy is a company, which helps significant projects reach high-reliability levels.

 It is a specific tool used for primary analysis of the user’s behavior.
 It represents the interaction by gathering clicks on each particular element.
 The clicks’ amount and frequency are represented due to the filters, such as period, device, type of traffic, etc. The Heatmap collects clicks on dynamic elements, provides real-time tracking, and analyzes the sequence of clicks.
 It helps discover why people leave your website, improve the conversion rate, and explore the visitors’ sections.

 The first-click test is provided due to the analysis of each customer’s video session and detecting the visible clicks (especially the first).
 It gives a more natural result compared to working with screenshots.
 Moreover, the scrolls and mouse movements are also recorded, which helps to learn the behavior carefully.
 There are also a lot of filters, which help customize the analysis depending on the specific parameters.
 Guest access to selected videos is also provided.

 To Sum Up

 Overall, the first-click test is a basic usability testing method that helps determine the main elements that the user primarily clicks.
-It helps to understand his behavior, find out his expectations, and evaluate the simplicity of the web design.
 In addition, the use of specific tools helps to analyze extra parameters to get the deployed statistics to optimize the flaws instantly.